-What’s the Difference Between SNAP and WIC? — How to Apply
+The Difference Between SNAP & WIC, Plus How to Apply

 SNAP delivers a monthly preloaded EBT (electronic benefits) card to recipients, and this card is used to buy food for you or your family.
 When you see the EBT option at the grocery store, this signals that the store is participating in the SNAP benefits program.
 A predetermined amount is loaded onto your debit card based on your overall household income for this purpose.